-A site inspection and/or a locality tour can be conducted in person and/or virtually.
+A site inspection and a locality tour can be conducted in person and/or virtually.

 An in-person site inspection involves members of the Commission attending a project site and inspecting its physical attributes.
-An in-person locality tour involves the Commission inspecting the physical attributes and general area surrounding a project site.
+An in-person locality tour involves the Commission inspecting the physical attributes and general amenity of the area surrounding a project site.

-A virtual site inspection and/or locality tour may involve the Commission examining spatial information regarding a project site and/or its surrounds.
-This might include plans, photos, satellite/aerial images, videos, three-dimensional imaging or drone footage.
+A virtual site inspection or locality tour involves the Commission examining spatial information regarding a project site and/or its surrounds.
+This might include plans, photos, satellite and/or aerial images, videos, three-dimensional imaging and drone footage.

-The purpose of the site inspection and/or locality tour is to provide the Commission an opportunity to view and understand the physical attributes of the project site and/or its surrounds.
+The purpose of the inspection and locality tour is to provide the Commission an opportunity to view and understand the physical attributes of the project site and/or its surrounds.
 Not every case will need or warrant either or both an in-person or a virtual site inspection or locality tour.

-As there are constraints on transcription and recording of a site inspection and/or locality tour, they are not venues for the applicant or community observers to make comments and submissions to the Commission as other stakeholders will not have the opportunity to review those comments or submissions.
+It is important to understand that a site inspection and locality tour is not a forum for the applicant or community observers to make comments and submissions to the Commission.
 The applicant will typically be afforded the opportunity to meet with the Commission and/or present at a public hearing or meeting if one is held in respect of a particular proposed development.
 Interested individuals and groups will have the opportunity to make submissions in writing and/or present at a public hearing or meeting.